 I did it for three reasons:

 First, I liked the way they looked.
 This, despite the fact that I don’t ride a skateboard.
 The sneakers are Vans, which they tell me is a cool company.
-For that reason alone I would have put them back on the shelf, but, again, what I do normally is only in my mind.
+For that reason alone I would have put them back on the shelf, but, again, what I normally do exists only in my mind.
 Not knowing Vans (I thought it was a surf shop in Santa Cruz), I didn’t care what the label said.
 I am supported here by the famous Smirnoff-Grey Goose taste test (2005).
 Guess which vodka came in first.

 Third, I can’t say I convinced myself that the sneakers fit, because I knew they didn’t.
-I forced my feet into them and decided that I could suffer for a while until such time that the sneakers conformed to the shape of my feet.
+I forced my feet into them à la Cinderella’s stepsisters and decided that I could suffer for a while until such time that the sneakers conformed to the shape of my feet.
 Never mind that after wearing them for six months I feel as if I have been through a foot binding ritual.

 Then I got a brilliant idea.
 It was a hot day, so I took a knife and sliced the outer side of each sneaker, figuring this would give room for my toes and let in fresh air.
-Then I put on jeans and a light driving coat to hold my wallet, keys, phone, glass case, pens, markers, hand sanitizer, cap, Covid mask (this is California), notebook for jotting down ideas, business cards, mints, and matches.
+Then I put on jeans and a light driving coat to hold my wallet, keys, phone, glass case, pens, markers, hand sanitizer, cap, Covid mask (I live in California), notebook for jotting down ideas, business cards, mints, and matches.
 This is basically the contents of my book bag, which I decided not to take because of the heat.

 The result of all this?
-Heavy sweat, blistered feet (I didn’t wear socks), and my toes hanging out of the shoes for everyone to see and cross over to the other side of the street as they passed me.
+Heavy sweat, blistered feet (I didn’t wear socks), and my toes hanging out for everyone to see and cross over to the other side of the street as they passed me.
 I don’t normally worry about what other people think, but when I got lost and wandered through unknown neighborhoods like a rabid dog, I could feel Community Watch following my every move.

 Of course, I didn’t measure the sneakers to figure out where the best opening would be.
 So I ended up having to make several long slices the way you would gut a fish.
 This was a textbook case of the need to measure twice and cut once.
 When you do the opposite, you end up doing exactly what I did.
-You do what you normally don’t do.
+You do what you don’t normally do.

 Image credits: Klim Musalimov.
 Like fiction?
 Check out the Mercury “trilogy” (The Gringo, Laura Fedora) here.
 Also, go to Robert Brancatelli.
 The Brancatelli Blog is a member of The Free Media Alliance, which promotes “alternatives to software, culture, and hardware monopolies.”